FuriousGeorge19/W205-Course-Content/03-Welcome-to-the-Queryside/README.md

 >   Stanford Online, by Jennifer Widom
 >   https://lagunita.stanford.edu/courses/Engineering/db/2014_1/about

 Note: The above resources are useful to develop a stronger understanding of SQL and develop a sense of comfort when working with relational databases.
-However these same concepts can be used to join and query mltiple tables in BigQuery by joining based on common fields or columns.
+However these same concepts can be used to join and query multiple tables in BigQuery by joining based on common fields or columns.

 #### Asynchronous Content